phoenixframework/phoenix_live_reload/README.md

   backend: :fs_poll
 ```

 By default the entire application directory is watched by the backend.
 However, with some environments and backends, this may be inefficient, resulting in slow response times to file modifications.
-To account for this, it's also possible to explicitly declare a list of directories for the backend to watch, and additional options for the backend:
+To account for this, it's also possible to explicitly declare a list of directories for the backend to watch (they must be relative to the project root, otherwise they are just ignored), and additional options for the backend:

 ```elixir
 config :phoenix_live_reload,